gidesa/ocvWrapper46/README.md

 All structs not properly deleted cause memory leaks.

+# Default parameter values management

+The wrapper library has a complete management of default values for function parameters.
+Of course Delphi/Freepascal is capable of setting default values of simple type (integer, float).
+But many functions require a C++ object as default value.

+In case of class default, the Delphi/Freepascal program has only to pass a nil parameter, the wrapper library internally builds the exact C++ class object required by Opencv as default.

 # C++ exception handling

 The C++ and Opencv exceptions are handled by a special handler function in wrapper.
 This function always print the exception message